jgruber/tmos-cloudinit/README.md

 ## tmos_declared ##

-This module assumes the management interface provisioning completes via the default method (DHCPv4), but that all other onboard configurations should be handled through f5-declarative-onboarding and f5-appsvcs-3 declarations.
+This module assumes the management interface provisioning completes via the default method (DHCPv4 or DHCPv6), but that all other onboard configurations should be handled through f5-declarative-onboarding and f5-appsvcs-3 declarations.

+### Warning: DHCPv6 does not include interface-mtu support, meaning your access to your management interface might not be reliable.
+IPv6 requires the mgmt interface be set to a minumum of 1280 bytes, but SDN tunnel types might limit it to below the standard 1500 bytes. ###

 The declarations must be coherent with the deployment environment.
 As an example, the f5-declarative-onboarding declaration would need to include the `internal` VLAN and the `self_1nic` SelfIP classes to properly declare a 1NIC deployment.